-- i.
-Space for 4 buses, at once.
-It will be separate and not in conflict with the parental drop-off zone. - ii.
-Visible from main entrance and administration area. - iii.
-It will allow for students to be dropped off on a sidewalk that connects to the main entrance with bus doors facing the sidewalk and school. - iv.
+- Space for all anticipated buses at once.
+This school will require space for 14 buses. - ii.
+It will be separate and not in conflict with the parental drop-off zone. - iii.
+Visible from main entrance and administration area. - iv.
+It will allow for students to be dropped off on a sidewalk that connects to the main entrance with bus doors facing the sidewalk and school. - v.
 See DTI's Design Guidelines for Educational Facilities for dimensional standard.

-c) Bus Storage and Charging Facility:
+c) Bus Storage and Charging Facility